 Q. Do I need a partner?

-A. Currently, due to Covid, we are teaching all classes with social distancing in place.
-This means we now have separate classes for couples and individuals.
+A. We have separate classes for couples and individuals.
 You will need a partner for the couples classes, but you can come alone to the individuals classes.

-Couples classes are for couples who share a household or bubble.
-We don’t mind what relationship you have (mum and daughter, same sex couples, two friends dancing together, everyone is welcome!) but one of you will be dancing leaders steps, and the other will be dancing followers steps.
-You will be dancing in hold with your partner, but with social distancing in place from the other couples in the class.
+Couples classes are for two people who will be dancing together.
+We don’t mind what relationship you have, but one of you will be dancing leaders steps, and the other will be dancing followers steps.
+You will be dancing in hold with your partner – we will not change partners during the class.

 Q. What should I wear?